ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 $$

-## Surface water abstractions and water regions
+#### Surface water abstractions and water regions

+The total amount of water to be abstracted by surface water bodies is:

+$$
+TotalWaterAbstractionFromSurfaceWater = DomesticWaterAbstractionSurfaceWater  + IndustrialWaterAbstractionSurfaceWater  +
+LivestockWaterAbstractionSurfaceWater + EnergyAbstractionSurfaceWater + CropIrrigationWaterAbstractionSurfaceWater +  RiceIrrigationWaterAbstractionSurfaceWater
+$$

-If the surface water is available and if there is still a water demand - after groundwater abstractions, water re-use and desalination are taken into account - the remaining water is abstracted from surface water sources in so called 'Waterregions'.
-These regions are introduced in LISFLOOD due to the ever higher spatial resolution of water resources models.
-In a 0.5 degree spatial resolution model, users could get away with subtracting the abstraction from the local 0.5x0.5 degree pixel only, since it was large enough.
-For finer spatial resolutions, it could well happen that the demand exists in one model pixel, but the actual abstraction takes places in another pixel nearby.
-We assume here that water abstractions to meet a local water demand do take place within a 'waterregion'.
+The $TotalWaterAbstractionFromSurfaceWater$ is extracted within *water regions*.
+These regions are introduced in LISFLOOD due to allow the realistic representation of surface water abstraction in high resolution modelling set-ups.
+When using a 0.5 degree spatial resolution model, the abstraction of surface water from the local 0.5x0.5 degree pixel is a reasonable representation of the real process.
+Conversely, when using finer spatial resolutions, the water demand of a pixel could be supplied by another pixel nearby (that is, water demand and water abstraction actually occur in different pixels).
+The *water regions* were therefore introduced to solve this problem.
+Specifically, a *water region* is the area icluding the locations of water demand and abstraction.

-Waterregions typically are defined in LISFLOOD as sub-river-basins within a country.
-Typically, to mimick reality, it is advisable to not allow the model for cross-country-border abstractions.
-Alternatively, and if the information exists, it would be better to align the waterregions with the actual areas managed by drinkingwater institutions, such as regional waterboards.
-For Europe, we often use the River Basin Districts as defined in the Water Framework Directive, subdivided by country.
+*Water regions* are generally defined by sub-river-basins within a Country.
+In order to mimick reality, it is advisable to avoid cross-Country-border abstractions.
+Whenever information is available, it is strongly recommended to align the *water regions* with the actual areas managed by water management authorities, such as regional water boards.
+In Europe, the River Basin Districts, as defined in the Water Framework Directive and subdivided by country, can be used.

-Waterregions can be activated in LISFLOOD by adding the following line to the 'lfoptions' element:
+*Water regions* can be activated in LISFLOOD by adding the following line to the 'lfoptions' element:

 ```xml
 	<setoption choice="1" name="wateruseRegion"/>